In all the different stages of life there are times when we don’t fit in.

 It took a while, but I finally stopped feeling sorry for myself and got intentional about reaching out in friendship to others.
 This came through trial and error and seeing others make a difference in my life by reaching out to me.

 It’s never easy putting yourself out there, trying over and over again with some failed attempts.
-Pursuing and persevering through friendships long enough to break through the walls we put up and the ones they put up.
-It takes time and determination.
+Pursuing and persevering through friendships long enough to break down the walls we put up takes time and determination.
 However, if you want friends you have to be a friend that does not give up easily.
 Sometimes it works and sometimes it backfires.
 It’s a vulnerably place to be.

-The friendships that stood the test of time, these friends became like family.
-Our time in St. Louis, Missouri became oh so much sweeter with close friends that showed up to do life with us.
+The friendships that stood the test of time became like family.
+Our time in St. Louis, Missouri became oh so much sweeter with close friends showing up to do life with us.

 “Maybe the most intimate, radical thing we can do for our friends is to show up.” – Lisa-Jo Baker from her book, Never Unfriended: The Secret to Finding and Keeping Lasting Friendships.
 By the way, I absolutely love this book in case you were wondering.

-Friendships aren’t easy, they can be messy at times, but years down the road you will be thankful you fought for them.
+Friendships aren’t easy, they can be uncomfortable at times, but years down the road you will be thankful you fought for them.

 “We can make our plans, but the Lord determines our steps” (Proverbs 16:9).